asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 ### Launching the key service

-To decrypt the a non-TEE VM, the key may be found within the initramfs or provided manually by the user.
+To decrypt a non-TEE VM, the key may be found within the initramfs or provided manually by the user.
 Thus, the utilization of the key service is unnecessary.

 Assuming the TDX Linux stack is already installed and configured correctly to support TDX remote attestation, you can launch the key service using the following command.